 Remove stains from marble: Use lemon juice and salt

 Combine lemon juice and salt into a paste and scrub the stain.
 Just make sure you don’t scrub too hard, and rinse well when the stain is gone.
-If you’re using these natural cleaning products, also try these simple ways to reduce your carbon footprint.

 Clean your microwave: Heat up lemon juice

 Some foods should never, ever go in the microwave.
 Luckily, lemon juice isn’t one of them.
 Combine 2 cups of water with ¼ cup of lemon juice in a microwave-safe glass dish.
 Then, cook on high for eight minutes.
 The steam from the solution will loosen crusty food particles on the interiors, making it easier to wipe off.